 In the 16th Judith Hoyer Lecture on Epilepsy at the annual meeting of the American Epilepsy Society in New Orleans, Michael Privitera, MD, of the University of Cincinnati Gardner Neuroscience Institute spoke about advances in research on seizure prediction.
 Work in seizure prediction is of vital importance as patients report that knowing when a seizure will occur would significantly improve their quality of life.
 In addition it is hoped that seizure prediction can lead to improved medical and neuromodulatory treatment and might also help decrease the risk of sudden unexpected death in epilepsy (SUDEP).

-A major challenge in predicting seizures is that there are multiple factors that increase seizure tendency, or the risk of a seizure, and a seizure occurs when these multiple factors together increase total tendency above a certain seizure threshold.
+A major challenge in predicting seizures is that there are multiple factors that increase seizure tendency, or the risk of a seizure, and a seizure occurs when these multiple factors together increase total tendency above a certain seizure threshold that seizure occurs.
 Among these factors are individual triggers of which stress is the most commonly reported, heart rate changes, EEG changes (either scalp or intracranial), circadian and other multi-day rhythms, and fluctuations in stress hormones.

 Many patients report that they “knew a seizure was coming” before one occurred, but retrospective reports may not be accurate.
 In prospective studies in which patients’ twice-daily predictions of seizure likelihood were compared with actual seizure occurrences, it was found that about 20% of patients are accurate predictors who had an 8 to 10 times higher likelihood of having a seizure when they reported a seizure was “highly likely”.
 This self-prediction combined with self-reported stress levels led to even better prediction accuracy.
 Based on this, a stress-reduction intervention was tested in a prospective controlled trial (Neurology.
 2018;90:e963-e970); the group treated with a proven muscle relaxation technique had a 29% reduction in mean seizure frequency and the group treated with a control or ‘sham’ intervention of writing down the events of the day had a 25% reduction in mean seizure frequency, which may have been a placebo effect or a result of the self-reflection having a “mindfulness” therapeutic effect on stress and seizure that was unexpected.